Arwil10/White-Box-vs-Black-Box-Models-in-Credit-Risk-Prediction/README.md

-# White-Box-vs-Black-Box-Models-in-Credit-Risk-Prediction
-comparison of logistic regression and machine learning methods using the Give Me Some Credit dataset

 #  Credit Risk Scoring & Model Benchmarking

 This project implements a credit scoring pipeline in **R** to predict the **Probability of Default (PD)**.
 It benchmarks traditional **Logistic Regression** against **Regularized Regression (LASSO)** and **Decision Trees**, providing a framework for comparing interpretability vs. predictive power.